ahamedali95/JSpractice/jsFundamentals/notes.md

 null means a variable has been declared and it is assigned to null representing that the value does not exist.

+**What is the only value in JavaScript that is not equal to itself?**

+NaN

 Describing interactions between different data types in JS.

 ```js